Biden plans to send COVID shots to Mexico, Canada - WTMJ

 Canadian regulators have approved the Pfizer, Moderna, AstraZeneca and Johnson & Johnson vaccines, but acquiring them has proven difficult.

 Canada ranks about 20th in the number of doses administered, with about 8% of the adult population getting at least one shot.
-That compares with about 38% in the U.K. and 22% in the U.S.
+That compares with nearly 45% in the U.K. and 29.2% in the U.S. While Mexico ranks about 10th in the number of doses administered, only just over 3% of the adult population has gotten at least one shot.

-The U.S. stockpiling of the AstraZeneca vaccine has been controversial with other allies that are also looking to halt the pandemic.
-The 27-nation European Union had found it difficult to approach President Joe Biden on sharing supplies of the vaccine so the disease could be stopped overseas, which would not only help save lives but also improve global economic growth.

-EU member states’ ambassadors talked about the problem last week.
-The German government has said it contacted U.S. officials about vaccine supplies but emphasized the the European Commission is responsible for procurement.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.